-Jessica Rust-Smith joined Itad in 2014 as a consultant in our Private Sector Development theme.
+Jessica Rust-Smith joined Itad in 2014 as a consultant in our Private Sector Development theme and was promoted to Senior Consultant in November 2019.
 As an experienced evaluator, Jessie works across private sector development, market development, women’s economic empowerment and trade, and is familiar with the ‘Making Markets Work for the Poor’ (M4P) Approach and the DCED Standard for results measurement.

 Jessica is experienced in project management, monitoring and evaluation (including the use of mixed methods approaches), qualitative and quantitative data collection and analysis, and she led the gender component of Itad’s evaluation of the Improving Rural Access Programme, which aims to improve access to markets.
 She has project managed Itad’s complex evaluation of FoodTrade East & Southern Africa, and Itad’s Monitoring and Learning for the DFID & SDC-funded BEAM Exchange (a market systems development learning platform.
 In previous roles, Jessica promoted organisational change and the strengthening of organisational learning cultures, and previously conducted work for ActionAid International, and Oxfam Canada, among other NGOs, in the topics of agriculture, agri-business, value chain development, and food security.

 Jessica holds an MSc in Development Management from LSE and has a working knowledge of French and Chinese.